 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-Enhancing the capacity of the SPF is a key component of U.S. support to Somalia.
+INL’s contribution to police and judicial reform enhances security both in Somalia and across the region.
 An effective police presence is necessary for stability, especially in areas cleared of al-Shabaab, and INL’s support to investigators to prevent and respond to serious crimes is critical for stabilization and recovery efforts.
-INL focuses on building the technical capacity of the CID to investigate complex crimes and effectively prepare and refer cases for prosecution.
-We are also working in partnership with the Attorney General’s Office and Custodial Corps to synchronize efforts to prevent violent extremism in prisons, and support justice sector actors to coordinate more effectively with the CID to successfully prevent, respond to, and prosecute serious crimes.
+INL focuses on building the technical capacity of the CID and investigators at the Federal Member State level to investigate complex crimes and effectively prepare and refer cases for prosecution.
+INL is also working in partnership with the Attorney General’s Office and Custodial Corps to synchronize efforts to prevent violent extremism in prisons, and support justice sector actors to coordinate more effectively with the CID to successfully prevent, respond to, and prosecute serious crimes.

 - INL-trained CID officers better employ investigative capabilities, maximize the value of assets and equipment, and coordinate with Somali Government security forces and judicial actors.
 Due to increased capacity over the past four years, INL–trained and mentored investigators responded to over 1,200 incidents ranging from homicide, rape, terrorism, and assault.

 - Mentored CID officers and forensic lab staff supported the investigation and convictions of several high-profile attacks, including the October 14, 2017 bombing in Mogadishu that killed over 500 people.
 INL forensic support helped sucre the first exoneration using DNA evidence in September 2020.